vapor/docs/3.0/docs/vapor/json.md

 ## Encoding an (error) response

-First you need to instantiate your `JSONResponseRepresentable` response.
+First you need to instantiate your `ResponseRepresentable` response.

 Returning this from a `Route` will convert it to a [`Response`](../http/response.md) automatically.